However, we understand that many couples still want larger weddings than the Government is currently allowing.

 Guidelines are changing rapidly, and we understand that sometimes they’re confusing or appear contradictory especially when compared to what is allowed in other settings.
-This is frustrating for us all, but will continue to work through to understand them, and relay what they mean to you in real terms, and support you wherever we can.
+This is frustrating for us all, but will continue to work through to understand them, and relay what they mean to you in real terms and support you wherever we can.

-Our lower-than-usual capacity means that social distancing should be easier than initially thought.
+The current lower-than-usual capacity means that social distancing should be easier than initially thought.
 We ask that when planning your wedding reception, you follow guidelines and seat your guests at tables in their ‘households’ or ‘bubbles’.
-Elsewhere, guests should follow general social distancing advice.
+Elsewhere, guests should follow general social distancing advice wherever possible.

-As further guidelines are published, this advice may change – we will continue to keep you up to date, but please be assured that the safety of our staff and guests is paramount to us and we are following the guidelines set by the Government.
+As further guidelines are published, this advice may change – we will continue to keep you up to date.

 4) How many guests can I have, and what is defined as a ‘wedding reception’?

-The Government define a wedding reception as a sit down meal, meaning that we will serve food to guests, rather than any buffets.
-Unfortunately dance floors, bands and DJ are not allowed under current guidelines.
+The Government have recently defined a wedding reception as a sit down meal, meaning that we will serve food and drinks to guests, rather than any self-service style options.
+Unfortunately dance floors, bands and DJ will not be allowed under current guidelines.
 We have seen some lovely, imaginative alternative forms of entertainment in the evening to entertain guests.

 5) When will the guidelines be updated, and when will the number of guests allowed change?

-Unfortunately we don’t know the definite answer to this.
-The Government have a legal obligation to review restrictions on a monthly basis, and as such we are always ready to be proactive in our approach to our response.
-We are hopeful that capacities and restrictions will be reviewed regularly, and as any risk reduces, our ability to hold larger and more extensive weddings.
+Unfortunately, we don’t know the definite answer to this.
+The Government still have a legal obligation to review restrictions on a monthly basis, and as such we are always ready to be proactive in our approach to our response.
+We are hopeful that capacities and restrictions will be reviewed regularly, and as any risk reduces, so will our ability to hold larger and more extensive weddings.

 6) What should I be doing now?

-This is a great opportunity to utilise any time you have spare to get ahead of your planning, and a lot of couples have found this to be a comfort and welcome distraction from current circumstances.
-We are on hand to offer one to one virtual meetings to discuss your wedding plans in detail, both virtually and in person at the venue.
+This is a great opportunity to utilise any spare time you have to get ahead of your planning, and a lot of couples have found this to be a comfort and welcome distraction from current circumstances.
+We are on hand to offer meetings to discuss your wedding plans in detail, both virtually and in person at the venue.
 Please contact email@example.com to arrange this.